Willow Run Bomber Plant

 A Gentleman Who Worked at Willow Run With the Rosies

-After today's Arsenal of Democracy Conference at the Yankee Air Museum, the public was given an opportunity to step inside the Willow Run Bomber Plant to see it one last time before most of it is demolished to make way for a connected-vehicle test facility.
-It was also announced today that demolition would be configured… Continue reading A Gentleman Who Worked at Willow Run With the Rosies
+The public was given a rare opportunity to step inside the vast (5.5 million sq. ft.)
+Willow Run Bomber Plant to see it one last time before most of it is demolished to make way for a smart car test facility.
+It was also announced today that demolition would be postponed to allow five more… Continue reading A Gentleman Who Worked at Willow Run With the Rosies

 Art, Miles, Orphan Car Show, Willow Run Bomber Plant